What is an Auto Damage Insurance Appraiser?

 |State||Annual Mean Salary|

-What Tools do Auto Damage Insurance Appraisers Use?
+Tools & Technologies Used by Auto Damage Insurance Appraisers

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Auto Damage Insurance Appraisers: